BinaryMercenary/elfOs/README.md

 The code shared in this repo is ready for your wifi setup, and will display it's IP on boot.
 Record the IP and access with a browser.

-You can then put up quirky messages to get your younger kids their elf magic.
-Inspired by mithril and that Knott's Berry farm jail bird.
+You can then put up quirky messages into the web server's form to display magical elfy messages for your younger kids.
+Inspired by the way parents use that knotts berry farm jail bird (and of course, mithril).

 ![elf at work](/art/elfPadOnTheJob.JPG)